pebble/rockyjs/docs/readme.md

 ### rocky.update_proc

-Instances of RockyJS include a property, `update_proc`, that will be invoked each time the instance is marked dirty with `rocky.mark_dirty`.
+Instances of Rocky.js include a property, `update_proc`, that will be invoked each time the instance is marked dirty with `rocky.mark_dirty`.
 The update_proc method should be set to a callback function with parameters:

 - `ctx`: A JavaScript version of the [GContext](https://developer.pebble.com/docs/c/Graphics/Graphics_Context/) object.
 - `bounds`: A JavaScript version of the [GRect](https://developer.pebble.com/docs/c/Graphics/Graphics_Types/#GRect) object indicating the bounds of the virtual display.